SamMintah/SpePas-docs/source/index.html.md

 ```

 <aside class="notice">
-The user's first name (`firstName`) and last name (`lastName`) may appear as null in this example.
-Ensure that your user data includes these details for a complete user profile.
+The user's email address (`email`) may appear as null in this example.
+Ensure that your user data includes this detail for a complete user profile.
 </aside>

 ## Token Usage